 If you or a loved one was injured or suffered a worsened medical condition after a medical professional wrongfully diagnosed your symptoms, you should contact a Michigan misdiagnosis lawyer for help.
 When doctors, nurses, and other care professionals are careless, reckless, or otherwise negligent, they should be held accountable for any resulting damages and losses suffered by a patient.

-To begin working on a claim, schedule a no-obligation consultation with a legal professional at Buckfire & Buckfire, P.C.
+To begin working on a claim, schedule a no-obligation consultation with a legal professional at Buckfire Law Firm.
 We will listen to your story, review your records, and let you know if you have a case.
+We do not charge any money to start your case and we only earn a fee if you receive a settlement check.

 - 29000 Inkster Road